 - The Law Requires Embalming – There is no law in California that requires the embalming of a decedent.
 As a matter of fact, some religions actually forbid embalming in favor of a more natural interment.
 Also, cremation does not require the embalming of the decedent’s body.
 The only requirement by state law is that you must refrigerate an unembalmed body within 24 hours if it is not otherwise interred.

 - Embalming Helps Protect Public Health – The human body is better able to spread disease when alive.
 Once a person has passed, vectors of infection such as coughing or breathing cease.
 In fact, coming in contact with the body is one of the few ways left for it to spread disease.
 Furthermore, many of the chemicals used to embalm a body are toxic.
 This means embalmers actually put themselves at risk to carry out this task.

-- Cremation Burns Remains to Ashes – This is one of those funeral myths perpetuated by media.
-A TV character will spread the remains of their lost loved one and a fine powdery ash will float away on the wind.
+- Cremation Burns Remains to Ashes – This is one of those funeral myths perpetuated by the media.
+A TV character will spread the remains of their lost loved one and fine powdery ash will float away in the wind.
 In reality, cremation merely reduces the body to bone fragments using high heat.
-These fragment are then pulverized into a sand or gravel-like consistency.
+These fragments are then pulverized into sand or gravel-like consistency.

 - You Must Inter Cremated Remains in a Cemetery – We are not quite sure where this funeral myth originates from, but it is very inaccurate.
 Such a strict limitation could impede religious freedom.
 Some religious traditions, such as Sikhism, actually encourage the spreading of cremated remains.
 Though you cannot dispose of cremated remains just anywhere.
 Many individuals take their loved one’s cremated remains to Disney parks to spread them.
 However, the company frowns upon this and will escort you from Disney property.
 However, as long as you have the landowner’s permission, you may spread remains on any private property.
 This rule holds true in all 50 states.